Skip to Content

 Visit one of Spain’s oldest bullrings

-As well as designing the Puente Nuevo, architect Jose Martín de Aldehuela was also responsible for creating Ronda’s Plaza del Toros – one of Spain’s oldest and most impressive bullrings.
-It was built in 1785 and could hold 5000 spectators, and is unusual in that all the seats are covered by two-storey arched galleries.
-Although I’m not a fan of the sport, it’s still an impressive place to visit, and a big part of the town’s history and culture.
+This is one of Spain’s oldest and most impressive bullrings and was built of stone between 1779 and 1785.
+It could hold 5000 spectators, and is unusual in that all the seats are covered by two-storey arched galleries.
+Although I don’t agree with bullfighting, it’s still an impressive place to visit, and a big part of the town’s history and culture.

-As well as exploring the arena, there’s a museum where you can learn more about Ronda’s bullfighting tradition, and the famous local Romero and Ordóñez families who produced a string of champions in the 18th century.
+As well as exploring the arena (entry €9), there’s a museum where you can learn more about Ronda’s bullfighting tradition, and the famous Romero and Ordóñez families who produced a string of champions in the 18th century.
 Only one fight a year is a held at the Plaza del Toros now, as part of the Feria de Pedro Romero festival each September.

 Ronda's Plaza del Toros bullring